coder/docs/guides/deployments/postgres.md

 > For optimal performance, it is important to ensure that the round-trip latency
 > between the Coder control plane services and the database is low.
 We recommend
 > ensuring that the database is within the same data center as the control
 > plane, such as within the same cloud availability zone.
-If the latency exceeds
-> 10ms under load, users may observe significantly degraded experience.

 1. Set up a PostgreSQL database for use with Coder.
 If you do not already have an instance available, consider using the service from your cloud provider: